SergueiFedorov/CtaSharp/README.md

 # CtaSharp
-A C# client for the Chicago Transit Authority
+A C# client for the Chicago Transit Authority Web API.

+NOTE: This project is not maintained or affiliated with the Chicago Transit Authority (CTA).
+CtaSharp is a unofficial C# library for the CTA web API provided by the CTA.
+You will need to obtain an API key from the CTA to access to their API.

 Get Route: